-- When asked by your family, friends, and colleagues why you want to go to Duke, what do you tell them?
+- Why Duke: When asked by your family, friends, and colleagues why you want to go to Duke, what do you tell them?
 Share the reasons that are most meaningful to you.

 - Do NOT upload additional essays nor additional recommendations in this area of the application.